Thetvdh/CardValidator/README.md

 gcc -std=c17 card.c -o card

-CMakeLists available for those who would prefer
+CMakeLists available for windows developers who want to work on the code.
+The IDE used for this project is JetBrains <a href="https://www.jetbrains.com/clion/">CLion</a>

 Follow prompts on screen for usage.